gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Add the component's `FunctionalSourceSet` to the `sources` container.
     - Attach source sets for a given language only to those `FunctionalSourceSet` source sets instances owned by a component.
 1. Review samples to make use of this.
+1. Simplify the naming scheme used for the transform tasks and output directories for the source sets owned by the component.

 #### Example DSL